*South Pas Back Then

 One classmate decided to remove his trunks and before too long, all our classmates were naked, swimming and jumping off the diving board.

-I looked at my girlfriend and she said: "you are not going down there!"
+I looked at my girlfriend and she said: "You are not going down there!"

 #6